-Although there is no singular cause for teeth grinding, an experienced dentist can perform specialized testing to understand the root cause of teeth grinding.
-Studies suggest that teeth grinding is commonly caused by stress, bite disorders, or crooked or misaligned teeth.
+Although there is no singular cause for teeth grinding, an experienced dentist can perform specialized testing to understand its root cause.
+Studies suggest stress, bite disorders, or crooked or misaligned teeth commonly cause teeth grinding.

 Dr. Justin Deckard offers comprehensive solutions for patients who grind their teeth.
 Dr. Deckard can work with you to create a treatment to eliminate teeth grinding, address any damage to the teeth and gums, and prevent future issues associated with teeth grinding.